damianlewis/oc-sortablerelations-plugin/README.md

 }
 ```

 Use the `DamianLewis\SortableRelations\Traits\SortableRelations` trait within the parent model of the relation.
-Add the sortable relation to the `$sortableRelations` array and add the `'sort_order'` attribute to the pivot data array.
+Add the sortable relation to the `$sortableRelations` array and add the `'relation_sort_order'` attribute to the pivot data array.

 ```php
 class Category extends Model